binaryphile/init.bash/README.md

 present, init will use its result to determine whether to load the app's settings.

-Each app's directory can have the following files, loaded in this order.
+Each app's directory can have the following settings files, loaded in this order.
 Typically you will only need some combination of env.bash, init-app.bash and cmds.bash, unless you have bash completions.

 -   **env.bash** - app-specific environment variables - loaded first so
     you can configure the app if it depends on env vars